Best Tea for Non Tea Drinkers

 9. Rooibos

 Rooibos has an earthy, almost nutty taste.
 It truly tastes like no other tea I’ve had before.
 Some people even say they detect some natural vanilla and honey notes in their cups of rooibos tea.
-So, some tea companies will bring out these sweeter notes in special rooibos tea blends, like this Chai Rooibos Tea or this Rooibos Tea with Madagascar Vanilla.
+Some tea companies will bring out these sweeter notes in special rooibos tea blends, like this Tahitian Rooibos with vanilla and almond or this Hammam Rooibos with rose and red berries.

 My personal favorite is just pure, organic rooibos herbal tea.
 I also love that, when steeped, rooibos tea is a vibrant red color.